 Not only are we committed to helping our residents avoid social isolation by making sure they live their best lives in spite of COVID-19, but we’re also committed to protecting them from it.
 In independent living, we have a number of ways to limit your exposure, perhaps even more so that at home:

-For more information on independent living on our campus, contact Friendship today to schedule a virtual tour by calling 540.385.8720.
+For more information on independent living on our campus, contact Friendship today to schedule your virtual or in-person visit by calling 540.777.7103!

 Want additional "boredom busters" and tips as we navigate through this pandemic?
 Click here to access our free COVID-19 Guide!